State Organizations

 A Facebook group of wheelchair users in Iowa and their family and friends who are caregivers or just support.
 We share information and/or ask questions that apply to wheelchair users in Iowa.

 Join in discussions about all things related to living life on wheels!
-The Virtual Peer Support Group is held via Zoom so you can join from the comfort and safety of your own home.
+The Virtual Group Chat is held via Zoom so you can join from the comfort and safety of your own home.
 Meetings are held on the first and third Sunday of every month, 7:00–8:00 pm CST.
 Visit the group’s Facebook page for more information.

 The Iowa Paralyzed Veterans of American (IPVA) is a non-profit organization and is one of 33 chapters which represents our national organization, Paralyzed Veterans of America.
 Our membership is free and consists of veterans of the United States Armed Forces who have suffered a spinal cord injury or received a diagnosis of disease affecting the spinal cord.